Guided by the Beauty of Our Taxes

 inducing no deadweight losses

+IV.
 The benevolent ghost in the price machine

-The LVT might have accidentally solved this too.
+The LVT solves this too.

 But now, all that they keep is the development rent.
-The incentives are perfectly aligned!
 They must create and rent out the buildings whose development rents are the highest in that location.
 The buildings that society wants.
+The incentives are perfectly aligned.

 In a sense, the land market is actually imperfect in the absence of the tax; the introduction of the LVT actually brings it closer to the spirit of the goal of free markets.